chasewnelson/trevolver/README.md

 <img src="https://github.com/chasewnelson/trevolver/blob/master/trevolver_logo.png?raw=true" title="trevolver logo by Mitch Lin" alt="trevolver logo by Mitch Lin" align="middle">

 **trevolver** is a Perl program for simulating non-reversible DNA sequence evolution on a fixed bifurcating tree using trinucleotide context.
 It relies on no external dependencies, facilitating maximum portability.
+Just download and run.

-To test the simulation with the example data, run the following at the Unix command line or Mac Terminal:
+To test the simulation with the example data, execute the following at the Unix command line or Mac Terminal:

 	trevolver.pl --tree=tree_6taxa.txt --seed_sequence=seed_sequence.fa \
-	--rate_matrix=mutation_CpGx20.txt --branch_unit=144740 > output.txt
+	--rate_matrix=mutation_CpGx20.txt --branch_unit=144740 > example1_output.txt

 Find more [examples](#examples) below.